pejamp/pejamp/README.md

 # Pedro Rodrigues

-I'm passionate about front-end and related stuff.
+I'm always hyped about front-end and related stuff.

-I am always trying to improve my programming skills, discover new tools in the world of technology, and I'm also here to find a way to solve any problem with programming.
+I'm looking forward to improve my programming skills, discover new tools in the world of technology, and I'm also here to find a way to solve any problem with programming.

 > "Stay Hungry, Stay Foolish"
 >